metoppv/improver/doc/source/metadata/Introduction.rst

     :tab-width: 4
     :lines: 8-14

-The variable attributes are the same as the probability exmaple previously described in detail, except:
+The variable attributes are the same as the probability example previously described in detail, except:

 standard_name